bhunakit/coin_collection_game/README.md

 ## Features

 - **Dynamic Game Board**: The board is initialized filled by 67% with coins which can either be solid or transparent.
+- **Consecutive Coin Bonuses**: Players earn points by collecting coins, with bonuses for consecutive collections calculated as the square of the streak length.
 - **Expectimax AI**: Implements the Expectimax algorithm for strategic decision-making in a stochastic game environment.
 The goal here is to maximize the expected utility.
-- **Consecutive Coin Bonuses**: Players earn points by collecting coins, with bonuses for consecutive collections calculated as the square of the streak length.
+  - **Heuristics**: Score at each state to get generally optimal position and amount of coins in proximity to get the path that leads to the most bonus

 ## Prerequisites